section-engineering-education/engineering-education/content/articles/nodejs-network-requests-using-axios/index.md

 ### Conclusion

 This brings us to the end of our tutorial.
-In this article, we have gone through what axios is and how to use it to make get and post requests from Node.js.
-Axios also provides other http requests such put and patch which are not very popular, However, they use the same syntax as the two methods that we have gone through.
+In this article, we have gone through what axios is and how to use it to make GET and POST requests from Node.js.
+Axios also provides other HTTP requests such PUT and PATH but they are not very popular however, they use the same syntax as the two methods that we have gone through.
 Hope this helps you get started with axios.

 Happy coding!